mendozaaalvaro-oss/2025-se-tech-challenge/README.md

   - Management API token is cached in server memory to avoid multiple token requests
 - The information from the `app_metadata`is added to the ID token using Auth0 Actions.
 - Silent token refreshes run in the background without user interaction

-After updating this file, start both the frontend and backend servers for the changes to take effect.
-Dockerfile is configured to run `yarn start`.

 ## License